AmanStarLitePro/TeleICU-Patient-Monitoring-System/README.md

 Click on the Body tab and select raw and JSON (application/json).
 Enter the JSON payload with the video data you want to process.
 For example:

+Copy code
+{
+  "video_path": "path/to/your/video.mp4"
+}
+Send the Request:

+Click on Send to submit your request to the API.
+You should receive a response with the processed frames and video output.

 For more details on using Postman, refer to the [Postman Documentation](https://learning.postman.com/docs/introduction/overview/).